tmhglnd/codevember-2019/README.md

 # About

-A package filled with patches & code from the codevember 2019 challenge
+A package filled with patches & code from the codevember 2019 challenge.
+All patchers require Max8, and some [dependencies](#dependencies)

 # Prompt List
 - [x] 01.
 Contrast